Our Aim and Policy

 The aim of Foundation Het Bosje (Stichting Het Bosje) is to support projects and activities for underprivileged children in developing countries.

 The Foundation arose from the “Sint-Luciagesticht” in Rotterdam, an institution founded in 1866.
-The income from the sale of buildings in 1983 were put in the bank and proceeds are used to finance those projects whereby we can contribute to the development of the approach and implementation.
+The revenue from the sale of buildings in 1983 were put in the bank and proceeds are used to finance those projects whereby we can contribute to the development of the approach and implementation of projects to support children.
 In 1985 Foundation Het Bosje started with international support to the nursery school of Sister Tarcisius in the village called Sengerema, in Tanzania.
-In the years that followed, financial support was given to various projects in Tanzania and Ghana, and later also in Uganda, Brazil, Armenia and Nepal.
-The projects range from the construction of primary schools, secondary schools, hostels for pupils and multifunctional buildings, to financial support for surgery of children with congenital anomalies, setting up community development and primary health care projects and occasionally for individual training.
+In the years that followed, financial support was given to various projects in Tanzania and Ghana, and later also in Uganda, Brazil, Armenia, Indonesia, Nepal and Botswana.
+The projects range from the construction of primary schools, secondary schools, hostels for pupils and multifunctional buildings, to financial support for surgery of children with congenital anomalies, setting up community development and primary health care projects, efforts to improve and expand pre-school learning and occasionally for individual training.

 Our policy means that we:

-- make a distinction between long-term projects and short-term projects, for example to explore possible further cooperation.
+– make a distinction between long-term projects and short-term projects.
+As short-term project for example: to explore possible further cooperation.

 - enable occasional support for the development of individuals, preferably within one of the current or previously supported projects.

-- pay particular attention in our projects to monitoring the effects, in order to gain an impression of the effectiveness of our contribution.
+– pay particular attention in our projects to monitoring and evaluation, in order to gain an impression of the effectiveness of our contribution.

 Our ability to provide support depends on available funds that arise from the invested capital of the foundation.
 This means that we let the expenditure for projects depend on the actual income from this basic capital.